Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 To configure an OpenVPN Client to use Stubby DNS, set **Accept DNS Configuration = Disabled** on the **VPN->VPN Client** page.
 Select the **Apply** button to save the setting.

 ## DNSSEC
 The **install_stubby.sh** script turns off the DNSSEC setting on the firmware to avoid conflicts with DNSSEC built into Stubby.
+Stubby uses **getdns** to manage DNSSEC. **getdns** uses a form of built-in trust-anchor management modelled on [RFC7958](https://tools.ietf.org/html/rfc7958), named [Zero configuration DNSSEC](https://getdnsapi.net/releases/getdns-1-2-0/).
+If you turn on the firmware DNSSEC, the [Cloudflare Help Page](https://1.1.1.1/help) test page will not work.

 ## DNSSEC, DNS Spoof, DNS Leak and WebRTC Leak Test Web Sites
 1. DNSSEC Test